jackiossy/dual-captions-for-safari/README.md

+# Develop for Safari Extension , and free !
+# the best safari dual-captions extension.
+# coding......

 ## This project is now archived (12/1/22)

 When I created this project, it was just for myself to learn French on YouTube.
 I never imagined it would reach over 30,000 installs and over 200 stars.
 Thank you for your support over the years.